-Got 30 minutes?
-Then you’ve got this delectable Skinny Orange Chicken.
-This dish comes together in a snap, is light and healthy, and robust with flavor.
-We’re keeping bold, delicious flavors alive in this waist-friendly dish.
+Got 30 minutes and one pan?
+Then you’ve got this saucy Healthy Orange Chicken.
+This scrumptious dish is quick, gluten-free, and robust with flavor.

-This 30 Minute Skinny Orange Chicken is light, full of protein, and absolutely scrumptious.
+This 30-Minute Orange Chicken is healthy, full of protein, and absolutely scrumptious.

 No messy breading, frying, or excess oiling is going to happen here.